nthery/rlox/README.md

 # rlox
-Port to rust of Lox interpreters
+Port to rust of Lox interpreters.

+See block comment in src/lib.rs for more details.